norasec/scripts/README.md

 # scripts
 some pentest scripts

-#### ADSI-Enum.ps1
-Some useful functions to enumerato AD using powershell native features
+## tools
+setup kali tools

 #### pwn_escalate_enums.sh
 Create a directory containing main scripts and tools used for find exploits to gain access or escalate privileges and local enumeration for Windows and Linux

 #### exploit_repos.sh
 Create a directory containing main exploits for windows, linux and unix

+#### paygen_avbypass.sh
+Create a directory containing main tools for payload generation and av-bypass

+#### powershell_all.sh
+Create a directory for installing powershell, download main post-exploitation frameworks and powershell_less

+#### ADSI-Enum.ps1
+Some useful functions to enumerato AD using powershell native features

 #### dnshttps.py
 Resolve dns over https.
 Useful when tunneling